ryanozy/inf2004-team42/README.md

 10. Ultrasonic Sensor - GP18 (Trigger Pin), GP 19 (Echo Pin)
 11. Magnometer - GP4, GP5

-## Thing to do:
-- [x] Create a repo
-- [x] Create Driver Files
-- [x] Create Partial Integration Files in ***Implementation Branch***
-- [ ] Create Navigation and Mapping

 ## Block Diagram:
 ![block_diagram](./team42-blockdiagram.png)

 ## Flowchart:
 ![flowchart](./embedded_flowchart.png)

-## Data flow diagram:
+## Data Flow Diagram:
 ![Data flow](./embedded_dataflow.png)

+## Thing to Do:
+- [x] Create a repo
+- [x] Create Driver Files
+- [x] Create Partial Integration Files in ***Implementation*** Directory
+- [ ] Create Navigation and Mapping

 ## How to Clone Repo:
 Setting up the environment:
-1. Open a new window in VS Code
-2. Clone the repo and save it in a desired location on your local machine
+1. Clone the repo and save it in a desired location on your local machine
-3. After you clone the repo, Close the window
-4. Open the Pico - Visual Studio Code
+2. Open the Pico - Visual Studio Code
-5. Open the folder where you clone the repo
+3. Open the folder where you clone the repo

 ## Problem You Might Encounter:
 1. If you encounter an error when you try to build the project, try to delete the build folder and try to build again

-## Pushing Your Changes to the Repo:
-1. Do not push your build folder | It will cause an error to other users
+## References: